 With a home equity loan, you’re given a lump-sum with a low fixed interest rate.
 This may be the best loan option if you have a large, one-time expense – for instance, buying a car or paying for a major home renovation.

 If you’re trying to decide between the best types of home loans for you, our Home Loan flowchart may help you make the best choice.
-If you need help or more information, please contact us.
+If you need help or more information around rates, please contact us.

 Nationwide Bank, the Nationwide framemark and On Your Side are service marks of Nationwide Mutual Insurance Company. ©2014 Nationwide Mutual Insurance Company.
 All rights reserved.